-How to Fix “Media File Could Not Be Played” Error
+How to Fix “Media File Could Not Be Played” Error in browser

-Each time you are encountered with ‘Media File Could Not Be Played’ error while playing a video, it’s mostly due to a browser issue.
+Each time you are encountered with the ‘Media File Could Not Be Played’ error while playing a video, it’s mostly due to a browser issue.

 Here are some easy solutions you can try to fix the error on your PC, Mac, or Android phone:

-Reset your browser settings.
+- Reset your browser settings.

-Update to the latest version of browser.
+- Update to the latest version of the browser.

-Delete cache, cookies and browser history.
+- Delete cache, cookies, and browser history.

-Play the media file in incognito mode.
+- Play the media file in incognito mode.

-Turn off hardware acceleration.
+- Turn off hardware acceleration.

-Disable browser extensions.
+- Disable browser extensions.

 Try the below workarounds that may fix the media loading error on PC, Mac, iPhone, and mobile phone:

-Ensure good Internet speed on your system.
+- Ensure good internet speed on your system.

-Try to play video in another browser.
+- Try to play video in another browser.

-Open only your source video website.
+- Open only your source video website.
 Close all other browser windows.

-If possible, watch videos in low quality.
+- If possible, watch videos in low quality.
 Click on video Settings > Quality.
 Select a lower quality (resolution or frame rate) view.

-Method 1: Reset your browser settings
+Method 2: Reset your browser settings

 Steps to reset browser settings in Chrome:

-Click the three vertical dots on the top-right corner (Customize and control Google Chrome)
+- Click the three vertical dots on the top-right corner (Customize and control Google Chrome)

-Click Settings > Advanced.
+- Click Settings > Advanced.

-On Windows PC: Under Reset and clean up, click On Mac: Click Restore settings to their original defaults.
+On Mac: Click Restore settings to their original defaults.

 If the media file loading error appears in any browser, ensure that you are using the latest version.

-Click the three vertical dots on the top-right corner of the toolbar and click Help > About Google Chrome
+- Click the three vertical dots on the top-right corner of the toolbar and click Help > About Google Chrome=

 If you still get the error message, clear cache, and cookies and then play the media file.

-How to update browser in Android phone?
+How to update browser on Android phone?